Perfect Chirality with imperfect polarisation: Abstract

 \section{Abstract}

-Unidirectional (chiral) emission of light from a dipole emitter into a waveguide has been implicitly assumed to only be possible at points of perfect circular polarisation (C points), with elliptical polarisations yielding a lower directional contrast.
-However, we demonstrate that this is only true when the dipole is constrained to remain circular, and with an appropriate choice of dipole unidirectional emission is possible for any elliptical polarization.
+Unidirectional (chiral) emission of light from a circular dipole emitter into a waveguide is only possible at points of perfect circular polarisation (C points), with elliptical polarisations yielding a lower directional contrast.
+However, there is no need to restrict engineered systems to circular dipoles and with an appropriate choice of dipole unidirectional emission is possible for any elliptical polarization.
 Using elliptical dipoles, rather than circular, typically increases the size of the area suitable for chiral interactions (in an exemplary mode by a factor $\sim 30$), while simultaneously increasing coupling efficiencies.
 We propose illustrative schemes to engineer the necessary elliptical transitions in both atomic systems and quantum dots.

 \emph{Introduction} - Nanostructures are often employed to finely control light.
 A common application is confining light into narrow channels to maximise the interaction probability between photons and a matter system, such an atom or quantum dot (QD) located at the focus point, a situation sometimes called the ``1D atom'' \cite{1D_atom, atom_in_1d_cavity, vuckovic_drop_filter}.
 The light propagating through these narrow channels has components of transversely rotating (``rolling'') electric fields \cite{p_wheel}, a consequence of Gauss' law \cite{Rici_coles1}.
-This rolling polarisation can give rise to \emph{chirality}, where atomic transitions described by circular dipoles radiate in a preferred direction \cite{Young_PRL, spin_hall_light, Unidirectional_surface_waves}.
+This rolling polarisation can give rise to \emph{chirality}, a near-field effect where atomic transitions described by circular dipoles radiate in a preferred direction \cite{Young_PRL, spin_hall_light, Unidirectional_surface_waves, Ryan_Collective}.

 These chiral behaviours have been recognised as a new tool in the development of light-matter interfaces \cite{chiral_quantum_optics}.
 One application is constructing on-chip quantum memories with charged QDs, the qubit-states of which possess oppositely handed circular dipoles.
 Without chirality distinguishing these dipoles in-plane is cumbersome: requiring the collection and interference of beams propagating in orthogonal directions \cite{cant_do_in_plane}.